iamsathyaseelan/My-Agro/README.md

 # Our team
-We are a group of students tries to reduce formers suicide and increasing their profit. our team consists of 4 members
+We are a group of students tries to reduce formers suicide and increasing their profit. our team consists of 4 members **Sathyaseelan.S,Maheshwaran.G,A.S.Gowtham kumar and Siva prakash.M
-Sathyaseelan.S,
-Maheshwaran.G,
-A.S.Gowtham kumar and
-Siva prakash.M
 # How to test this application
 Its so easy to test this application.All you need is server.it may be localhost or any server
 * Download and install WAMP server and copy all the files to WWW directory.